gunelmirzoeva/student-course-jdbc-app/README.md

             Run the Application:

-            Execute the main.TestConnection class to test the connection and retrieve student data.
+            Execute the main.TestConnection class to test the connection and retrieve, create, update, or delete student and course data..

             📋 Dependencies
             Include the PostgreSQL JDBC Driver in your pom.xml: